 Step 5: Tie Your Project Together (Literally)

 That’s all there is to it.
-Congratulations, you just created an embroidery ornament!
+Congratulations, you just created your very own personalized embroidery ornament!

 Of course, here at Embroidery Legacy, we have quite a few beautiful in-the-hoop ornament designs to make both your embroidery machine and Christmas tree happy.
-Our designs are specially digitized with a low stitch count to ensure they run smoothly, and also take less time to embroider on your machine (so you can make lots of them).
+Our designs are specially digitized with a low stitch count to ensure they run smoothly and take less time to embroider on your machine (so you can make lots of them for others or yourself!).